 What is a good credit score?

-There’s no single answer to what a good credit score is, because the UK’s three main credit referencing agencies all score consumers differently:
+There’s no single answer to what a good or bad credit score is, because the UK’s three main credit referencing agencies all score consumers differently:

 - Good scores from Experian start at 700